National Horseracing Museum: Retraining of Racehorses

 The Rothschild Yard in the grounds of the museum is home to Retraining of Racehorses and houses displays about the charity's work.
-Stabling and paddocks are provided for several retired racehorses who are temporary residents of the yard while they undergo retraining.
-There are twice-daily tours of the grounds, where visitors can see the forge, the horse-walker and the paddocks, and also watch the horses being schooled in the Peter O'Sullevan arena.
-Several times a year the Peter O'Sullevan arena hosts displays such as horseball and horseback falconry (both featuring retired racehorses) and Suffolk Punch horses.
+Stabling and paddocks are provided for several retired racehorses.
+Visitors can meet the horses at specified times.

 Awards

 In 2017 the museum was one of five finalists for the Art Fund Museum of the Year.
 In 2020 the museum won the small visitor attraction of the year category in the East Anglian Daily Times Norfolk and Suffolk Tourism Awards.
 In 2022 the museum was a highly commended runner-up in the large museum category at the Suffolk Museum of the Year Awards.